Holt59/bain-wizard-interpreter/README.md

 ## Handling errors

-If an error occurs during the script execution, the interpreter will call the `WizardRunner.error()` function with the Python exception.
+If an error occurs during the script execution, the interpreter will call the `WizardScriptRunner.error()` function with the Python exception.
 By default, this method re-raise the error, you can change it:

 ```python